MicrosoftDocs/Viva/Viva/glint/setup/manage-confidentiality-thresholds.md

 > [!NOTE]
 > This feature is planned to be available after March 9, 2024.

 Viva Glint Lifecycle surveys, Exit and Onboarding, can be made identifiable during [program setup](https://go.microsoft.com/fwlink/?linkid=2238328) with the **Confidential Responses** setting, which automatically updates thresholds at the survey level.
-Consider this confidentiality level for this survey type, which has typically lower respondent counts and may require follow up with individual employees based on their exit or new hire experiences.
+Consider this confidentiality level for this survey type, which has typically lower respondent counts and may lead to follow-up with individual employees based on their exit or new hire experiences.